 There are a few different ways to create redirects in Shopify.
 Generally, though, Shopify makes creating a few redirects fairly easy.
 If you want to manage redirects in bulk, you may want a bit of help, whether through the import/export tool native to Shopify or through an app.
 It depends on the level of support you’re looking for.

-We’ll go through adding redirects manually, uploading them in bulk, and using an app through Shopify in this article.
+We’ll go through adding redirects manually, uploading them in bulk, and using an app through Shopify.

 1. Go to Online Store > Navigation.